beshu-tech/readonlyrest-docs/kibana.md

 ### Hiding Kibana Apps

-This feature will work in ReadonlyREST PRO and Enteprise.
+This feature will work in ReadonlyREST PRO and Enterprise.

-Previously we needed to keep track and document all Kibana apps IDs, and you had to look them up all the time.
+Previously we needed to keep track and document all Kibana app IDs, and you had to look them up all the time.
 Now we made it simpler by letting you type the apps and submenu titles exactly as you see them in the UI.

 For example, this is how you hide the whole Enterprise Search submenu.